citp/privacy-policy-historical/f/fo/for/forums.net.md

     3. Analytics

 Forums.net uses third-parties to measure traffic data and perform other analytics.
 These third-parties may place cookies on Your machine, use web beacons, gather IP addresses and log data to collect traffic and activity data in order to deliver relevant metrics and content, and analyze the efficacy of Forums.net's advertising.
 These cookies contain no personally identifiable information.
+This includes the use of analytics service [Capturly](https://www.capturly.com/) (read [Capturly's Privacy Policy](https://capturly.com/privacy) or [opt out](https://capturly.com/optout)).

     4. Personal Information